 You get a deep-dive into the various ways of making money with Alexa.
 You learn about the business models for Alexa Skills, marketing and monetizing your Alexa Skill on and off the Alexa Store, opportunities for offering in-skill purchases, and about

-The book covers many advanced features of Alexa in plain English, such as account linking, audio streaming, session management and much more.
+The Alexa Book covers many advanced features of Alexa in plain English, such as account linking, audio streaming, session management and much more.
 You learn how to personalize your Skill with the user’s data and linking the Skill to popular cloud apps, such as Spotify, Google and many more.
 This will help you create unique apps that stand out on the market and improve the lives of many Alexa users.